-Runoff water can be redirected to specific areas where you will prepare a sediment trap or similar structure to trap sediment-filled runoff water.
-It can be controlled by redirecting water with diversion ditches located at the up-slope side of a construction site.
+Sediment traps and ditches are common methods of controlling runoff water from within and around construction areas.
+This can include site work to redirect natural runoff to a sediment trap or similar structure to trap sediment-filled runoff water.
+Runoff also can be controlled by redirecting it with diversion ditches located at the up-slope side of a construction site.

-Many permits require you to carry out stabilization measures in place after a specific time frame.
-Some temporary measures can include: seeding, mulch, blankets, and the use of wool binders.
-If the stabilization measure is permanent it can vary from permanent seeding, planting, channel stabilization and green buffer.
-After the permanent stabilization measure is in place, you can go to your SWPPP to mark the area as completed and stop inspections in that area.
-Remember that dust control is also another area that needs to be stabilized.
+Many permits require you to have stabilization measures in place after a specific time frame.
+Some temporary measures can include the use of seeding, mulch, blankets, and wool binders.
+If the stabilization measure is permanent, it may include permanent seeding, planting, channel stabilization, and green buffer.
+After the permanent stabilization is complete, you can go to your SWPPP to mark the area as completed and stop inspections in that area.

 There are multiple options for erosion and sediment control on slopes.
-Slope erosion control methods will depend on the degree of inclination of the slope being worked out.
-On a moderate slope active measures such as silt fence or fiber rolls can be installed on leveled contours between 10 or 20 feet in distance.
-Geo-textiles, turf blanket and mats can also be used as slope protection.
+On gentle to moderate slopes, active measures such as silt fencing or fiber rolls can be installed on leveled contours between 10 or 20 feet in distance.
+Geo-textiles, turf blankets, and mats can also be used for slope protection.

-Usually storm inlets are protected inside a project but, not so frequent on adjacent or nearby storm drain inlets.
-Providing protection against erosion and sediment control on a storm drain inlet can be achieved by using silt fence, rock-filled bags, or block and gravel.
-The type of measure used will depend on the type of drain inlet being protected, it's opening and the flow that it is expected to receive.
+Storm inlets typically are protected inside a project area and, less frequently, on adjacent or nearby storm drain inlets.
+Storm inlet protection can be achieved by using silt fencing, rock-filled bags, or block and gravel.
+The protection method used depends on the type of drain inlet, the configuration of the inlet opening, and the expected flow.

-An important tip when solving erosion control and sediment problem is to establish and secure a clean perimeter.
-A clean perimeter will be formed by installing a temporary silt fence barrier properly installed and trenched into the ground providing lateral resistance.
-This perimeter fence will retain sediment carried by storm-water, only in small areas and will be useless on large areas or high slopes.
-Do Not Use silt fencing or fiber rolls alone in areas that drain more than a quarter-acre per 100 feet of fence
+A clean perimeter is established by installing a temporary silt fence barrier that is trenched into the ground to provided lateral resistance.
+Note that a perimeter fence is effective at retaining sediment carried by stormwater only in small areas and is useless for large areas and high slopes.
+Do not use silt fencing or fiber rolls alone in areas that drain more than a quarter-acre per 100 feet of fence.

-Stabilized construction entrances will help you to reduce sediment being carried away by construction vehicles.
-It is recommended to have two construction entrances, formed regularly by large crushed stone areas.
-These areas will require maintenance or removing the crushed stone allowing for new and clean stone to replace the sediment-filled previous one.
-Construction entrance shall be at least 50 feet long.
-However, in some circumstances this length cannot be achieved, so it is recommended to provide on employee who can pressure-wash the tires of vehicles going in and out of the project.
+Stabilized construction entrances help to reduce sediment being carried away by construction vehicles.
+It is recommended to have two construction entrances covered with crushed stone.
+These areas require maintenance, including removing the crushed stone and replacing it with clean stone.
+Construction entrances typically must be at least 50 feet long.
+If this is not possible, it is recommended that an employee pressure-wash the tires of vehicles going in and out of the project.